ronchaine/mush/README.md

 whatever, so check out the header file's documentation to figure it out.

 ## Requirements
-Requires compiler that handles both C++ concepts TS and C++17, currently, that means g++ 7.0 or newer.
+For everything to work, requires compiler that handles both C++ concepts TS and C++17, currently, that means g++ 7.0 or newer.
+For almost everything to work, you're good with a compiler that can do C++17 and pass -DNO_CONCEPTS.

 ## ToDo before calling 1.0 done
-* Move all defined concepts to a single hpp file
 * Document all files, generate doxygen use guide
 * Remove "WIP" files from release
 * More testing